Thiagolino8/Next.js-Template/README.md

 # Next.js Template
-A simple template to build Next.js applications with TypeScript and Styled Components.
+A simple template to build Next.js applications with TypeScript, Tailwind, Twin.macro and Styled Components.